Abbott Fuller Graves Biography | Oil Painting Reproductions

 4-15-1859 Weymouth, USA - 7-15-1936 Kennebunkport, USABack to Artist IndexView Artists Paintings

-Hoping to become an architect, Abbott Fuller Graves attended the Massachusetts Institute of Technology but did not graduate.
-Graves went to Paris and Italy in 1884 to refine his skills as a flower painter.
-After returning to Boston in 1885, Abbott Fuller Graves became a teacher at the Cowles Art School, where his friend Childe Hassam was also on the faculty.
-The two painters undoubtedly influenced one another.
-In 1887, Graves returned to Paris to study figure painting at the Academie Julien.
+Hoping to become an architect, Abbott Fuller Graves went to the Massachusetts Institute of Technology (MIT) but he did not graduate.
+So instead, Graves went to Paris and Italy in 1884 to refine his skills as a still life flower painter.
+His returned to Boston the following year and became a teacher of flower painting at the Cowles Art School, his friend Childe Hassam was also an instructor on the faculty and the two painters influenced one another style.
+In 1887, Graves again returned to Paris to study figure painting at the Academie Julien.

-Abbott Fuller Graves returned in 1891, and lived in the coastal town of Kennebunkport, Maine, where he taught painting classes in oil and watercolor.
-He continued to visit there in later years, painting genre scenes featuring farmers, fishermen, firemen and old sea captains of Kennebunkport.
-Many of his portrayals of small-town life were reproduced on calendars and postcards.
+Abbott Fuller Graves returned in 1890 and lived in the small seaside town of Kennebunkport, Maine, where he taught private painting classes in oil and watercolor.
+He kept on going there in later years, painting genre scenes featuring farmers, lobster fishermen, firemen and old sea captains.
+Many of his paintings of small-town America were reproduced on calendars and postcards.

-After 1891, the majority of Abbott Fuller Graves's works depict gardens and floral landscapes, some including female figures.
-Some portray exotic gardens of Spain and South America.
-In 1891, he opened his own art school in Boston.
-The school later moved to Kennebunk, Maine.
-From 1902 to 1905, Graves was employed as a commercial illustrator for magazines in Paris.
-After 1922, Graves spent his winters in New York City, where he belonged to such organizations as the National Academy of Design, the National Arts Club, the Salmagundi Club and Allied Artists of America.
+In 1891, he opened his own art school in Boston but in 1895 when he bought a house in Maine, the school moved to Kennebunk.
+From 1902 to 1905, Graves was employed in Paris as a commercial illustrator for magazines.
+After 1922, Graves spent his winters in New York City, where he belonged to the National Academy of Design, the National Arts Club, the Salmagundi Club and Allied Artists of America.